onexianjian/v8wiki/CodeStubAssembler-Builtins.md

 * Creating a CSA builtin with JavaScript linkage, which can be called like a JS function.
 * Using CSA to implement simple logic: Smi and heap-number handling, conditionals, and calls to TFS builtins.
 * Using CSA Variables.
-* Installation of the CSA builtin on the Math object.
+* Installation of the CSA builtin on the `Math` object.

-In case you'd like to follow along locally, the following code is based off revision [7a8d20a7](https://chromium.googlesource.com/v8/v8/+/7a8d20a79f9d5ce6fe589477b09327f3e90bf0e0).
+In case you’d like to follow along locally, the following code is based off revision [7a8d20a7](https://chromium.googlesource.com/v8/v8/+/7a8d20a79f9d5ce6fe589477b09327f3e90bf0e0).

 ## Declaring MathIs42

-Builtins are declared in the `BUILTIN_LIST_BASE` macro in [src/builtins/builtins-definitions.h](https://cs.chromium.org/chromium/src/v8/src/builtins/builtins-definitions.h?q=builtins-definitions.h+package:%5Echromium$&l=1).
-To create a new CSA builtin with JS linkage and one parameter named 'X':
+Builtins are declared in the `BUILTIN_LIST_BASE` macro in [`src/builtins/builtins-definitions.h`](https://cs.chromium.org/chromium/src/v8/src/builtins/builtins-definitions.h?q=builtins-definitions.h+package:%5Echromium$&l=1).
+To create a new CSA builtin with JS linkage and one parameter named `X`’:

 ```c++
 #define BUILTIN_LIST_BASE(CPP, API, TFJ, TFC, TFS, TFH, ASM, DBG)              \